-- 1104 square inches of cooking area
+- 1104 square inches of grilling space

 - Removable aluminum ash catcher

-- Roll top lid
+- Roll top/tuck away lid

 - Aluminum vents